-NCERT Solutions for Class 8 Maths Chapter 10 Exercise 10.2 in Hindi and English Medium updated for CBSE 2023-24 session.
+NCERT Solutions for Class 8 Maths Chapter 10 Exercise 10.2 Exponents and Powers in Hindi and English Medium updated for CBSE 2023-24 session.
 Question-answers and explanation of ex.
 10.2 are revised according to new NCERT textbooks published for academic year 2023-24.

 Class 8 Maths Chapter 10 Exercise 10.2 Solution

 Class VIII Mathematics NCERT book Ex.
 10.2 Exponents and Powers in PDF file format free to download for academic year 2023-24.
 Get here not only PDF solution but the videos explanation also.
 In exercise 10.2 of class 8 mathematics questions we learn that how to write a too large or too small number in scientific notation.
 Every question of NCERT 8th math ex.
 10.2 are properly explained step by step in explanation video.

 Use of Exponents to Express the Numbers in the Standard Form

 The speed of light is 300,000,000 m/sec.
 This number is quite big and it is uneasy to read, 8 pronounce and write.
 We can write this number as 3 x 10⁸ m/sec.
 Similarly, the number 0.0000009 may be written as 9⁻⁷.